Fast, high-order numerical evaluation of volume potentials via polynomial density interpolation: Introduction

-The prototypical, but by no means exclusive, use case for volume operators of the form~\eqref{eq:vol_pot} is to tackle the slightly more generic problem of an inhomogeneous constant-coefficient elliptic PDE.
-Restricting attention to work in this vein where the resulting homogeneous problem is solved with integral equation techniques, there have been a variety of techniques proposed for producing a valid particular solution, generally on uniform grids using finite difference, finite element, or Fourier methods---see~\cite{Anderson:22a} for more details.
-With the proviso that methods based on finite elements or finite differences are often of limited order of accuracy, they nonetheless do apply to piece-wise smooth domains.
-Fourier methods, in turn, relying on various concepts of Fourier extension to generate a highly-accurate Fourier series expansion of the source function (after which the production of a particular solution is trivial) in particular have received significant attention as they allow the use of highly-efficient FFT algorithms.
-Such Fourier-based methods are either fundamentally limited to globally smooth domains~\cite{Stein:16,Stein:22,Bruno:22} or have only been demonstrated on such domains~\cite{Fryklund:18}.
-Another significant application of the volume operator~\eqref{eq:vol_pot} and those closely related to it is in the numerical solution of scattering problems in the presence of inhomogeneous media when these problems are formulated as Lippmann-Schwinger integral equations~\cite{martin2003acoustic,Bruno:04,Greengard:16,Bruno:19}.
+The prototypical, but by no means exclusive, use case for volume operators of the form~\cref{eq:vol_pot} is to tackle the slightly more specialized problem of producing a particular solution to an inhomogeneous constant-coefficient elliptic PDE.
+Restricting attention to work in this vein where the resulting homogeneous problem is solved with integral equation techniques, there have been a variety of methods proposed for producing a valid particular solution, typically on uniform grids using finite difference, finite element, or Fourier methods---see~\cite{Anderson:22a} for more details.
+With the proviso that methods based on finite elements or finite differences are often of limited order of accuracy, they nonetheless do apply to piecewise-smooth domains.
+Fourier methods, in turn, relying on various concepts of Fourier extension to generate a highly-accurate Fourier series expansion of the density function (after which the production of a particular solution is straightforward) in particular have received significant attention as they allow the use of highly-efficient FFT algorithms.
+Such Fourier-based methods are either fundamentally limited to globally smooth domains~\cite{Stein:16,Stein:22} or have only been demonstrated on such domains~\cite{Fryklund:18,Bruno:22}.
+Recently a scheme has been proposed~\cite{Fryklund:22} that allows extension on piecewise-smooth domains and, by coupling to highly-efficient volume Laplace FMMs~\cite{Ethridge:01} achieves an efficient and high-order accurate algorithm for producing a particular solution to Poisson's equation.
+Another significant application of the volume operator~\cref{eq:vol_pot} and~\cref{eq:deriv_volpot} is in the numerical solution of Lippmann-Schwinger integral equations that arise in some formulations of inhomogeneous scattering problems, see e.g.~\cite{saranen2001periodic,vainikko2006multidimensional,Bruno:04,Greengard:16}; for completeness we mention also the recent work~\cite{Bruno:19} for the same problem that proceeds along a different path by performing a direct PDE discretization rather than using volume potentials.